 Start looking for a job

 Many expats moving to the United Arab Emirates will already have a job offer in their pocket, however, some will be making the move while still looking for work.
 The UAE has experienced significant economic growth in the last few decades, so there are plenty of opportunities for job-hunting expats.
-For more information on the local labor market and working requirements, read our guide to finding a job in the United Arab Emirates and tailoring your CV for the Emirati labor market.
+For more information on the local labor market and working requirements, read our guides to finding a job in the United Arab Emirates and tailoring your CV for the Emirati labor market.

 Look into childcare and schooling options

 Relocating to a new country with young children, and getting them settled into their new life, can be challenging at the best of times.
-Take some of the stress out of those first few weeks by researching schooling and daycare options before you move.
+Take some of the stress out of those first few weeks by researching primary schooling and daycare options before you move.

 The UAE has a high standard of public education, although many expats opt for one of the many international schools in the United Arab Emirates.
 For more information, read our guide to the education system in the United Arab Emirates.